Overview

 PHOTO GALLERY

 Our 2-day Summer Institute hosted by UC Davis provided support for institutional researchers in making equity measurements and officially launched the collaborative work of our SELCs.
 The Institute provided opportunities to build community across institutions, especially between people with similar institutional roles, to learn about different methods for making equity measurements, to practice reviewing course equity data through an equity-minded lens, and to generate excitement for the upcoming year.
 Each SELC now has a preliminary plan for the equity measurements—both the analysis and how it will be shared—that will be generated for their team later this summer, based on institutional researcher capacity and overall SELC interest.
 These measurements look different for each campus, depending on what data tools and platforms are available.
 Each SELC can now review the course equity measurements they decided on in the context of department and institution data.
-The project leadership team will provide support for this process and will organize opportunities for institutional researchers to connect virtually across SELCs for additional support and community.

 The central activity of the proposed project is a year-long series of meetings and events to support the work and goals of the SELCs.
 Our objective is to foster impactful approaches for engaging faculty, department leaders, and undergraduate students in equity-minded discussions of their STEM courses.
 It is not enough to present evidence of inequities via course equity data.
 This data must be supplemented by facilitated discussions, one-on-one consultations, and other resources for individuals to recognize these inequities as due to systemic problems.
 The activities we propose will help each individual see strategies they can engage in, as well as reforms they can push for at higher levels, to make positive changes in their STEM courses.
-The following table summarizes the topics for the Public Talk Series, which will be available to all.